MahjongRepository/mahjong/README.rst

 Python 2.7 and 3.5+ are supported.

-We support japanese version of mahjong only (riichi mahjong).
+We support the Japanese version of mahjong only (riichi mahjong).

 Riichi mahjong hands calculation
 ================================

-This library can calculate hand cost (han, fu with details, yaku and scores) for riichi mahjong (japanese version).
+This library can calculate hand cost (han, fu with details, yaku, and scores) for riichi mahjong (Japanese version).

 It supports optional features like: